 - CC="Any" and WV="Any" (no restriction on IQ and SB)

-Consult the Observing Condition Constraints [LINK TO COME] page for a definition of conditions CC, IQ, WV and SB.
+Consult the Observing Condition Constraints for definitions of CC, IQ, WV, and SB.

 Submitting a proposal